-Building Community Through Arts and Culture
+Building Community and Cultivating Leaders Through Arts and Culture

 To improve the educational and nutritional trajectories of at-risk children ages 3 to 18 in Northern New Mexico's Española Valley and the surrounding rural villages and communities.